 What is JEDI?

-The Joint Economic Development Initiative (JEDI) is a dynamic economic development partnership between the County of Wetaskiwin and the Town of Millet that was created as a non-for-profit organization in 2003.
-It has an award-winning industrial land development cost & revenue sharing agreement with the partner municipalities, the only one its kind in the province, designed to simplify and further growth.
+The Joint Economic Development Initiative (JEDI) is a dynamic economic development organization of the County of Wetaskiwin that was created as a non-for-profit organization in 2003.

 JEDI’s objectives are the growth of industrial development, foreign direct investment and regional business retention and expansion.